Elbow Pain – Tendonitis

 Rheumatoid or inflammatory arthritis.

-As cartilage continues to be worn down, the joint will have more difficulty functioning or moving correctly.
+As cartilage continues to wear down, the joint will have more difficulty functioning or moving correctly.
 A simple analogy to this is to go loosen the hinges on a door and see how poorly it opens and closes.
 Even if the swelling could be entirely removed from a very arthritic joint, the lack of proper joint motion would cause so much additional stress to the joint that the swelling would quickly return.

 Symptoms of Rheumatoid Arthritis